Blue Cat Audio - Software Made by Musicians for Musicians

 Blue Cat's MB-5 Dynamix User Manual

-Blue Cat's MB-5 Dynamix - The All-in-One Multiband Dynamics Processor
+Blue Cat's MB-5 Dynamix - The All-In-One Multiband Dynamics Processor

 "Multiband dynamics processing revisited."